-In the domain of Multi-Paradigm Modelling, semantic adaptation is the "glue" that gives well-defined semantics to the composition of heterogeneous models.
+In the domain of Multi-Paradigm Modelling, semantic adaptation is the "glue" that is necessary to compose heterogeneous models so that the resulting composed model has well-defined semantics.
 In this paper we proposed a DSL with execution semantics to bridge the cognitive gap between the implementation and specification of a semantic interface block.
 The model of an interface block explicitly specifies the adaptation of data, control and time using a set of rules.
 Furthermore, a model-to-text transformation is defined to generate the interface block code for the ModHel'X framework.
 The DSL enables the modeller to easily customise interface blocks that fit the heterogeneous models in a modular way, as involved models are left untouched.